A Hamburger Today

 With the spices accounted for, the last thing was working on a cooking method.
 Aside from pureeing the chilies and browning the short, I saw no reason to stray far from tradition.

 I sauteed onions, garlic, and oregano in rendered beef fat (along with some fresh Thai chilies for added heat and freshness), cooked down the chili puree, deglazed with some chicken stock (I tried a bit of beer, but found the flavor too distracting), added the beef and their bones, and the soaked beans along with some tomatoes, a simmered it all until it was done.

 So how'd it taste?
 Great.
 But not that great.

-I made a new batch incorporating one ounce of unsweetened chocolate and a tablespoon of finely ground, dark roast espresso beans to my chile puree, instantly bumping up its complexity and bitterness.
+I made a new batch incorporating one ounce of unsweetened chocolate and a tablespoon of finely ground, dark roast espresso beans to my chili puree, instantly bumping up its complexity and bitterness.
 Although chocolate aromas were readily detectable during the first few minutes of cooking, the scent quickly dissipated, providing subtlety as the chili cooked.

 Almost there.
 The only thing remaining was to address meatiness.